scarlettscoville/week1-lawgroupproject/README.md

   **Scarlett**

   - Collaborated with team to design website structure for all pages
-  - Constructed "Read Me" markdown file
+  - Constructed "README" markdown file
   - GitHub research
   - Created repository
-  - Created "What We Do" page
+  - Created "WHAT WE DO" page

   **Niko**

+  - Collaborated with team to design website structure for all pages
-  - Built "C
+  - Built "WHERE WE WORK"
   - Collaborated with team to devlope navBar
   -

   **Grady**

+  - Collaborated with team to design website structure for all pages
   - Collaborated with team on nav bars
   - Background image